 • Mold

-Even if you or someone in your household doesn’t struggle with allergies or asthma, an air purifier can reduce other symptoms linked to low indoor air quality.
+Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can reduce other symptoms linked to poor indoor air quality.
 These include:

 • Headaches